Greetings mate and welcome aboard! Stuart Charles here, HomeStudioBasics.com helping YOU make sound decisions, so…

-My brainstorming started with trying to come up with an eye catching design.
+My brainstorming started with trying to come up with an eye-catching design.
 I wanted to use the lines to create an abstract shape that incorporated a roof, and a house with a door.

 Batch 2, 3 & 4

 In batch 2, I started experimenting with the basic shapes while also making them into various pieces of equipment.
-The rectangle being a studio monitor, and the circle being a record player.
+The rectangle is a studio monitor, and the circle is a record player.
 In Batch 3 you can see me trying to incorporate the keys of a piano somehow into the mix, but I wasn’t feeling it.
 I tried once more with a drum pad sort of look in batch 4, but it wasn’t coming together.